Verdaguer station

-Verdaguer is a station in the Barcelona metro network located near Plaça de Mossèn Jacint Verdaguer, in the Eixample district.
+Verdaguer (/ca/) is a station in the Barcelona metro network located near Plaça de Mossèn Jacint Verdaguer, in the Eixample district.
 It is an important interchange station between Line 4 and Line 5.

 Since 2024, Verdaguer is also a Tram stop.
 It was opened as part of the tram network's Diagonal extension and is served by line T4.
 It is the line's current terminus.

 Location

 The station is located in the vicinity of the Plaça de Mossèn Jacint Verdaguer, in the Dreta de l'Eixample neighborhood of the Eixample district.
 The square, named after Catalan poet Jacint Verdaguer is found at the intersection of two major streets, Avinguda Diagonal and Passeig de Sant Joan.

 The Line 4 platforms are located underground below Passeig de Sant Joan, between the streets of Provença and Rosselló.
 The station has an access in the middle of Passeig de Sant Joan.
 An underground transfer corridor allows connection to the Line 5 station.

 The Line 5 platforms are located underground below Carrer de Provença, between the streets of Girona and Bailén.
 The station has two lobbies and three different accesses.
 The eastern lobby features one access at the intersection of Bailén and Provença and the connection corridor to Line 4.
 The western lobby features two accesses in Carrer de Girona, one of them at the intersection with Avinguda Diagonal.

 The Tram stop is located in Avinguda Diagonal, between the streets of Girona and Bailén.
 The platforms are a short walk away from the Line 5 access in Avinguda Diagonal.